 - Why are there so many different prices and confusing choices?
 How can I know that my choice will be the best decision for me?

-- Answer: There is a lot of choices and prices, so we make it simple in our office by showing you a view of an easy to read chart of what the different hearing aids do for their corresponding costs.
+- Answer: There is a lot of choices and prices, so we make it simple in our office by showing you an easy-to-read chart of what different hearing aids do for their corresponding costs.